SC issues notice on plea seeking action on hate speeches made in Haridwar, Delhi | Law-Order

 Sibal said no similar matter is pending before any other bench of the apex court.

 The CJI observed that this is a matter which has to be heard but the point is whether any other bench is already hearing similar plea.
-One of the advocates appearing in the matter said there are some matters generally on hate speech which are pending but it is not related to 'Dharam Sansad'.
+One of the advocates appearing in the matter said there are some matters generally on hate speech which are pending but they are not related to 'Dharam Sansad'.

 "You hear this separately.
 What is being done.
 No quick steps are being taken.
 'Dharam Sansad' (events) are being held in Kurukshetra, Dasna, Aligarh and in states where process of elections is going on.
 This attracts several provisions," Sibal said.